arkency/posts/posts/2017-08-22-inject-vs-each-with-object.md

 end
 ```

-because `inject` requires that the memoized value provided for subsequent block calls (`hash` which initially is `{}`) is returned by previous block calls.
+because `inject` requires that the memorized value provided for subsequent block calls (`hash` which initially is `{}`) is returned by previous block calls.
 So even though you constantly operate on the same object, you always need to return in the last line of provided block.

 `each_with_object` on the other hand always calls the block with the same initial object that was passed as first argument to the method.